 Benefits from taking ECM Crosslink-BreakersAfter pathological extracellular crosslinks get broken, the body functions better.
 Age-related stiffness in many organ systems is reversed, so they function better.
 Chronic inflammation due to A.G.E.s is reduced.
 Combining the formal reports from the clinical trials and informal interviews with several dozen experimental subjects gives this list of reported benefits from taking alagebrium orally:

-Sources of Experimental MaterialsExperimentalists wishing to work with alagebrium may contact Legendary Pharmaceuticals to enquire regarding how to obtain purified materials..
+Sources of Experimental MaterialsExperimentalists wishing to work with alagebrium may contact Legendary Pharmaceuticals to enquire regarding how to obtain the purified material.
 Alagebrium can be supplied in vegetarian capsules of 100 mg or 200 mg.
 It is also available in a one-ounce dropper bottle (30 mL of 100 mg/mL solution in purified water).
 It can also be supplied as a pure powder.
-Please be aware that Legendary Pharmaceuticals is not a pharmacy, and that these experimental materials are not certified by the FDA.
+This material is produced in a commercial lab according to current good manufacturing practices (cGMP).
+Please be aware that Legendary Pharmaceuticals is not a pharmacy, and that this experimental material has not completed the drug approval process by the FDA.